wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getaddressesbylabel.md

 ---
-title: bsv:getaddressesbylabel \[POST\] {disallowed}
+title: getaddressesbylabel  {disallowed} - Bitcoin SV
-description: Returns the list of addresses assigned the specified label.
+description: Example code for the getaddressesbylabel  {disallowed} json-rpc method. Сomplete guide on how to use getaddressesbylabel  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters